 Only P2P traffic is allowed to be sent using virtual numbers.

 Sexual content is not allowed.

 Religious content that insults another religion is not allowed.

 Telkomsel (51010) / Axis (51008) /PT XL Axiata Tbk (51011):

-Transactional traffic and messages containing certain keywords such as "Verify" / "PIN" / "Code" may be filtered.
-If you intend to send this type of traffic, please contact us at firstname.lastname@example.org with information about your use-case and message template.
+Transactional traffic and messages containing certain keywords such as "Verify," "PIN," or "Code" may be filtered.
+If you intend to send this type of traffic, submit a support request with information about your use-case and message template.

-Nexmo has access to transactional routes able to bypass this restriction, and provide a pre-registered sender ID.
+Vonage API has access to transactional routes able to bypass this restriction, and provide a pre-registered Sender ID.

-Unicode encoding is officially not supported by any of the networks in Indonesia, and we, therefore, suggest using GSM7 encoding.
+Unicode encoding is not officially supported by any of the networks in Indonesia, so it is recommended to use GSM7 encoding.
 Extended characters are often problematic.

 Concatenated messages are not guaranteed to be delivered to all networks.
-We recommend that the messages be limited to one singular message, or break the messages into parts to ensure the best delivery.
+It is recommend that messages be limited to one singular message, or break the messages into parts to ensure the best delivery.

 Delivery receipts are extremely unreliable across all networks in this country, some are missing completely, and therefore drawing conclusions based on DLR statuses will be inaccurate.